AditiArya123/sql-Dannys-diner-analysis/solution.md

 ----

 ### 1. What is the total amount each customer spent at the restaurant?
+Helps identify high-value customers and revenue contribution by user segment.
 ```sql
 select s.customer_id, sum(m.price) as total_amount
 from menu m join sales s on m.product_id=s.product_id